 You can take a new digital photograph or scan a recent (taken within the last six months) photograph with a digital scanner, as long as it meets all of the standards below.
 DV entry photos must be of the same quality and composition as U.S. visa photos.
 You can see examples of acceptable photos here.
 Do not submit a photograph older than six months or a photograph that does not meet all of the standards described below.
-Submitting the same photograph that you submitted with a prior year's entry, a photograph that has been manipulated, or a photograph that does not meet the specifications below will result in disqualification.
+Submitting the same photograph that you submitted with a prior year's entry, a photograph that has been manipulated, or a photograph that does not meet the specifications below will make you ineligible for a DV.